dialect-map/dialect-map/README.md

-# Dialect map 🗺️
+# Dialect map 💬

 - PI: Kyle Cranmer
-- Main developer: Sinclert Pérez
+- Engineer: Sinclert Pérez
-- Research Assistant: Jiayi Du
-- NLP Data Scientist: Quynh M. Nguyen
+- Data Scientist: Quynh M. Nguyen

 ## Project description
 It is well known that terminology and jargon are one of the barriers to communication across disciplines.
-The same mathematical concepts have different names (eg. Gaussian Processes & Krigging; ELBO and free energy; etc.).
+The same mathematical concepts have different names (eg. _ELBO and free energy_).

 Similarly, dialects vary geographically.
 Sometimes geographical maps that show how different words are used for the same concept are very helpful.
-I propose to make a similar map, where the geographic map is replaced with a 2-d visualization (embedding) of literature and then overlay how a certain concept is named on this fixed 2-d representation of the domain literature.
+Dialect map proposes to make a similar map, where the geographic map is replaced with a 2-D visualization (embedding) of literature and then overlays how a certain concept is named on this fixed 2-D representation of the domain literature.

-Initially this would be done with a hand created dictionary and displayed with an interactive website.
+This would be done with a hand created list of jargon terms, displayed in an interactive website.

-Stretch goals for the project would include using NLP to automate parts of this process.
+## Overview

+![ui-overview][image-interface]

-## Project repositories
+## Public repositories

-- [Project UI][dialect-map-ui]: the front-end interface.
-- [Project Core][dialect-map-core]: the database core package.
-- [Project Data][dialect-map-data]: the Arxiv-related static data.
-- [Project Private API][dialect-map-private-api]: the private access API.
-- [Project Public API][dialect-map-public-api]: the public access API.
+- [Project UI][repo-dialect-map-ui]: the public web interface.
-- [Project Computing][dialect-map-computing]: the metrics computing pipeline.
+- [Project Data][repo-dialect-map-data]: the community sourced jargons.

+## Architecture
+For details about the software deployment and interconnection, check out the [architecture docs][docs-architecture].

 ## Additional resources